lunakoly/Arrrgh/README.md

 - C++: `flag_processor`

 ## List Processor
-Collects all values that follow immidiately after `--name`.
+Collects all values that follow immediately after `--option`.
 Expects the default value to be a list.
 Default value is a list if the option is registered with the corresponding function
 - Python: `list_processor`
 - C++: `list_processor`

+## Integer Processor
+Sets the next argument after `--option` as it's value discarding all previous values if it's an integer.
+Otherwise leaves the default value as is
+- Python: `integer_processor`
+- C++: `integer_processor`

 # Python
 ## Example